All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Tesamorelin Studies

 Tesamorelin, an FDA-approved GHRH analog (approved for HIV-related lipodystrophy), provides the closest clinical parallel to CJC-1295.
 Large-scale clinical trials on tesamorelin demonstrated significant reductions in visceral fat, improvements in lipid profiles, and favorable safety data.
-While tesamorelin and CJC-1295 are not identical molecules, their shared GHRH mechanism makes tesamorelin data relevant to understanding what CJC-1295 can likely do.
+While tesamorelin and CJC-1295 aren't identical molecules, their shared GHRH mechanism makes tesamorelin data relevant to understanding what CJC-1295 can likely do.

 Safety Data Review